 339 Commonwealth is located on the north side of Commonwealth, between Hereford and Massachusetts Avenue, with 337 Commonwealth to the east and 341 Commonwealth to the west.

 339 Commonwealth was designed by Kirby and Lewis, architects, and built in 1880-1881, one of three contiguous houses built by building contractor Asa Harden Caton on land owned by wallpaper merchant Charles Henry Hayden.
-Asa Caton is shown as the owner on the original building permit application for 337-339 Commonwealth, dated April 13, 1880.
-337-339 Commonwealth were built for speculative sale, and 341 Commonwealth was built under agreement with Nehemiah W. Rice, who took title to the house from Charles Hayden after it had been completed.
+337-339 Commonwealth were built for speculative sale and Asa Caton is shown as the owner on the original building permit application for the two houses, dated April 13, 1880.
+341 Commonwealth was built by Asa Caton for Nehemiah W. Rice, who is shown as the owner on the original permit application, dated April 9, 1880, and took title to the house on January 4, 1881, after it had been completed.

 Charles Hayden purchased the land for 337-339-341 Commonwealth on February 27, 1879, from Grenville T. W. Braman, Henry D. Hyde, and Henry M. Whitney, trustees of a real estate investment trust that had purchased several parcels of land on March 1, 1872, from the Boston Water Power Company.